Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-iii-potions-rings-and-rods.md

 Moderate divination; CL 9th; Craft Rod, *locate object;* Price 10,500 gp.

+### Metamagic Rods
-**Metamagic Rods:** Metamagic rods hold the essence of a metamagic feat but do not change the spell slot of the altered spell.
+Metamagic rods hold the essence of a metamagic feat but do not change the spell slot of the altered spell.
 All the rods described here are use-activated (but casting spells in a threatened area still draws an attack of opportunity).
 A caster may only use one